r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit-API/writing_a_linux_post_module_from_scratch.md

 #### Automating the module
 ![msf-auxiliarys](http://i.cubeupload.com/us441y.png)
-If we wish to run all module options at once, then simple edit the module before port it<br />
+If we wish to run all module options at once, then simple edit the module before port it to metasploit,<br />
-to metasploit, and add the above lines on it, save it and use it. the above line will config<br />
-that options to run auto at module execution (exploit or run)..
+and add the above lines on it, save it and use it. the above line will config that options to run auto at module execution.

 <br /><br />